libvips/libvips/install.md

 	$ git clone git://github.com/jcupitt/libvips.git

 Building from git needs more packages, you'll need at least `swig`, `gtk-doc` and `gobject-introspection`, see the dependencies section below.
-For example:

-	$ brew install gtk-doc swig

-Then build the build system with:
+Then:

 	$ ./autogen.sh

-Debug build:

-	$ CFLAGS="-g -Wall" CXXFLAGS="-g -Wall" \
-		./configure --prefix=/home/john/vips --enable-debug
 	$ make
-	$ make install
+	$ sudo make install

 ## Dependencies